libriscv/libriscv/README.md

 ```
 This will build a newlib cross-compiler with C++ exception support.
 The ABI is ilp32d, which is for 32-bit and 64-bit floating-point instruction set support.
 It is much faster than software implementations of binary IEEE floating-point arithmetic.

 Note that if you want a full glibc cross-compiler instead, simply appending `linux` to the make command will suffice, like so: `make linux`.
-Glibc produces larger binaries but has more features, like threads.
+Glibc produces larger binaries but has more features, like sockets and threads.

 ```
 git clone https://github.com/riscv/riscv-gnu-toolchain.git